 7. Encouraged co-operative organisations

-8. Setting up charitable associations for rural sanitation, preventive police duties, regulation of fairs and pilgrim gatherings for providing relief fund during famines and other calamities.
+8. Installed charitable association for rural sanitations, preventive police duties, and regulated fairs and pilgrims gatherings to provide relief funds during famines and other calamities

 Passive and Active Resistance of the Factions

 - The theory of ‘Passive Resistance’ was presented by Aurobindo Ghosh, who is known as the Father of Indian Extremism.
 Aurobindo Ghosh wrote two books, i.e. ‘New Lamps for Old’, and the other being, ‘Savitri’.

 - In ‘New Lamps for Old’, Aurobindo explained the doctrine of ‘Passive Resistance’, i.e. doing something so that the Government could be held in check.
 In Savitri, he referred to India as ‘Bharat Mata’.

 - Therefore, the emotional fervour of Aurobindo Ghosh was reflected in these two books.
 Barindra Ghosh, who was Aurobindo’s brother was a Revolutionary Nationalist and believed in ‘active resistance’.
 Barindra Ghosh raided an arms depot at Alipore and was subsequently arrested along with Aurobindo Ghosh.
 This was known as the ‘Alipore Conspiracy’ case, 1902.
 Thus both Aurobindo Ghosh and Barindra Ghosh were in jail.